 Regular Opportunities (November through January ):

-- Eagle Watch Volunteers – share information about bald eagles and ethical eagle viewing with visitors.
+- Eagle Watch Volunteers – share information about bald eagles and ethical eagle viewing with visitors or as part of the Education Program for schools..

-Contact the Eagle Watch Manager for more information.
+Contact our Eagle Watch Coordinator for more information and to Volunteer.

 Contact our Volunteer Coordinator if you would like to participate.